HKBUproject/historical-uyghur-chinese-corpus/README.md

 The language used in the PA and PC sub-collections is standard modern Chinese as found within the PRC.
 The texts in the QA, QB, RA and RB sub-collections use traditional Chinese characters, while the texts in the PA and PC sub-collections use simplified Chinese characters.

+The Corpus is the result of a pilot project entitled “History and Politics of Translation: Chinese Public Documents in Inner Asia – Uyghur-Language Module" (2019-2021), which was generously funded by Hong Kong Baptist University.
+The PI was Jessica Yeung; the Co-Is were Mark Shuttlewort and Jean-Pierre Cabestan'; project design and coordination were by Robert Barnett.

 You may cite this work as:
 Christian Faggionato, Merhaba Eli, Ahmet Hojam, Jenny Li, Phoebe Shing, Sezen Özkan, Robert Barnett, Nathan Hill and Jessica Yeung (2021).
 "Historical Uyghur-Chinese Corpus", Github repository, https://github.com/HKBUproject/historical-uyghur-chinese-corpus.
-We thank Hong Kong Baptist University for its funding of and support for the pilot project "“History and Politics of Translation: Chinese Public Documents in Inner Asia–Uyghur-Language Module" (2019-2021), PI: Jessica Yeung; Co-I: Mark Shuttleworth, Jean-Pierre Cabestan.
-Project design and coordination: Robert Barnett.

 <a id="note1" href="#note1ref"><sup>1</sup></a>The RB documents in Turki and RA004 were all translated from Chinese by the same translator or group of translators, working for the Mongolian and Chinese Affairs Commission.